kwameadobaw/Farm_system/README.md

    - `ADMIN_PASSWORD`: Your admin password

 3. **Important for Vercel deployment**:
-   - Data is stored in memory (resets on each deployment)
+   - Data is stored in memory and will reset on each deployment or server restart
+   - All farm visit entries will be lost when the Vercel instance restarts
    - Photos are stored as base64 in memory
    - No persistent file storage due to Vercel's read-only filesystem
+   - For production use with persistent data, consider using a database service like MongoDB Atlas, PostgreSQL on Supabase, or similar cloud database services

 ## Usage

 ### Adding a Farm Visit
-1. Navigate to the main page (http://localhost:5000)
+1. Navigate to the main page (http://localhost:5000 or your Vercel deployment URL)
 2. Fill out all required fields in the form
 3. Upload photos if available
 4. Submit the form
+5. Data storage:
-5. Data will be saved to `visits.json`
+   - Local development: Data will be saved to `visits.json`
+   - Vercel deployment: Data will be stored in memory (temporary)

 ### Managing Visits (Admin)
 1. Navigate to the admin panel (http://localhost:5000/admin)